A woman taking her temperature and holding her head

 6. Frequent Infections

-Individuals who have lupus are more prone to contract infections and illnesses compared with the rest of the population.
+Individuals with lupus are more prone to contract infections and illnesses than the rest of the population.
 This is due to an altered response of the immune system; drugs used to treat lupus also reduce the ability of the immune system to function well.
 Infections may be mild or serious.
 A healthcare provider should be consulted promptly at the first sign of infection.

 7. Joint Problems

-Pain, stiffness, and swelling may occur in the joints.
+Pain, stiffness and swelling may occur in the joints.
 Symptoms are usually widespread, affecting multiple joints throughout the body.
 Morning stiffness may occur years before any other symptoms of lupus are present.
 Pain may be present with or without other signs of inflammation.
-Ninety-five percent of individuals who are diagnosed with lupus develop arthritic changes over the course of the disease.
+Ninety-five percent of individuals who are diagnosed with lupus develop arthritic changes throughout the disease.

 8. Sensitivity of the Fingers and Toes